aforaditya/lightbase/README.md

 ### Lightbase

 This is a simple JavaScript module that acts as a basic database for storing, retrieving, and accessing text values.
-It utilizes the "lightbase" package to interact with the file system and store the data in a text file.
+It utilizes the Node filesystem to interact with the file system and store the data in a text file.

 ### Installation